Raul Costin

-Raul Răzvan Costin (born 29 January 1985) is a former Romanian footballer who played as a central midfielder.
+Raul Răzvan Costin (born 29 January 1985) is a Romanian former professional footballer who played as a central midfielder.
 He was best known for his simple distribution and long shots.

 Early career

 Costin is a product of the Național București youth academy making his first-team debut during the 2006–07 season against CFR Cluj coming on as a substitute in a 1–0 loss.
 Before his Național debut, he has played one season loaned to FC Sibiu during the 2005–06 season.
 In the 2008 summer, because of Progresul's (former Național) disaffiliation, he signed for Dacia Mioveni where he managed 12 goals, in 32 matches, finishing 6th with his team.

 FC Vaslui

 On 18 July 2009, he signed a three-year contract with SC Vaslui for an undisclosed fee.
 He made his first-team debut on 12 August, against Gaz Metan Mediaș coming as a substitute in a 2–1 win and he scored his first goal against Poli Iași in the Moldavian Derby, also in a 2–1 win.
 He helped his team reaching the Romanian Cup final after scoring the first goal, in the 4–0 win against FC Brașov in the semi-finals.
 On 15 April 2012 he scored an amazing goal against CS Mioveni in a 3–0 victory.